cloverdx/cloverdx-server-docker/README.md

 ## Custom Entrypoint Scripts

-To execute a custom script before CloverDX Server starts, edit ``tomcat/hooks/init.sh`` file.
-Alternatively you can also mount your own script as the init.sh file:
+If you need to run some script before CloverDX Server starts, but after ``$CLOVER_HOME`` directory is created, put your code into ``tomcat/hooks/init.sh`` file.
+Alternatively, you can also mount your own script as the ``init.sh`` file:

 ``docker run -v /your/hook/script.sh:/opt/tomcat/hooks/init.sh``